 An election held simultaneously in every electoral district in Canada.

 To receive a ballot at the polling station or to register to vote at the advance polls or on election day, electors must prove their identity and address.
-They can: (1) show one original piece of ID with the elector's photo, name and address, such as a driver's licence; (2) show two original pieces of identification from a list authorized by the Chief Electoral Officer of Canada – both with the elector's name and one with the elector's address, such as a health card and hydro bill; or (3) be vouched for by an elector whose name appears on the list of electors in the same polling division and who has acceptable pieces of ID.
+They can: (1) show one original piece of ID with the elector's photo, name and address, such as a driver's licence; (2) show two original pieces of identification from a list authorized by the Chief Electoral Officer of Canada – both with the elector's name and one with the elector's address, such as a health card and hydro bill; or (3) prove identity in the prescribed manner and swear a written oath of residence, attested to by another elector whose name appears on the list of electors in the same polling division and who has acceptable pieces of ID.